madhums/madhums.github.io/_posts/2012-07-19-breaking-down-app-js-file-nodejs-express-mongoose.md

 github: https://github.com/madhums/nodejs-express-mongoose-demo
 ---

+A working draft of the app architecture is in progress, visit the boilerplate [wiki](https://github.com/madhums/node-express-mongoose/wiki)

 Ok, this post is long overdue!

 **tl;dr** : _This blog post explains how to structure and organize your node.js application.
 Its an anatomy of [nodejs-express-demo](http://nodejs-express-demo.herokuapp.com) app_